-Defined contribution schemes 2020 £ Charge to profit or loss in respect of defined contribution schemes 46,397
+Defined contribution/benefit schemes 2021 £ 2020 £ Charge to profit or loss in respect of retirement benefit schemes 70,239 46,397

 A defined contribution pension scheme is operated for all qualifying employees.
 The assets of the scheme are held separately from those of the group in an independently administered fund.